goozbach/resume/resume-source.md

 uri: 'http://goozbach.com/contact/'
 summary: |
   Linux administrator with fourteen years of experience.
-  Using training and training development knowledge to build and maintain robust, agile and scalable Linux infrastructure.
+  Using training and course development knowledge to build and maintain robust and scalable Linux infrastructure.
   Focusing on core business technology: including custom Linux distribution creation, systems automation and DevOps methodologies, telecommunications, systems administration and training.
 Active participant in open source local interest groups, contributor to open source projects, and full-time geek.

 ...